zogzog/cubicweb/doc/book/en/annexes/faq.rst

 ------------------------------------------------

-  While modifying the description of an entity, you get an error message in the application `Error while publishing ...` for Rest text and plain text.
+  While modifying the description of an entity, you get an error message in the instance `Error while publishing ...` for Rest text and plain text.
   The server returns a traceback like as follows ::

       2008-10-06 15:05:08 - (cubicweb.rest) ERROR: error while publishing ReST text